FirelyTeam/firely-docs/docs_simplifier/simplifierWriteConnector.rst

 		simplifierServer.ResourceEndpoint

-	You will also have access to the resource in XML and Json in case of post calls to another server
+	You will also have access to the resource in Json in case of post calls to another server

 	.. code-block:: Javascript

-		simplifierServer.ResourceXml
 		simplifierServer.ResourceJson

 	Since in essence it is a fhir.js client, simplifierServer also exposes all the methods implemented in fhir.js